 The 7 Most Critical Responsibilities of a District Manager

-If a district manager is not doing a good job, perhaps it’s because they don't have the guidance or the training to do so, especially for those that used to be unit managers.
-After all, the abilities and skills that made them thrive then are not the same as what makes a successful multi-unit leader
+If a district manager is not doing a good job, perhaps it’s because they don't have the guidance or the training to do so, especially for those who used to be unit managers.
+After all, the abilities and skills that made them thrive then are not the same as what makes a successful multi-unit leader.

 That’s why the set of abilities they need to be successful at this position is completely different from that of a successful unit manager.

-Over our many years of experience, analysis, research, and having worked with over 100 district managers, here at The American Franchise Academy we have identified the seven critical responsibilities that a district manager must do every day to be successful and effective
+Over our many years of experience, analysis, research, and having worked with over 250 district managers here at the American Franchise Academy, we have identified the seven critical responsibilities that a district manager must fulfill every day to be successful and effective.

 Don’t miss: 100 district managers trained and 10 lessons we’ve learned from them

-These responsibilities dictate what will conduct them to perform at their best, efficiently, and with great outcomes for the entire business.
+These responsibilities dictate what will cause them to perform at their best, efficiently, and with great outcomes for the entire business.
 Let’s dig into each one of them!

-As you read what are these seven responsibilities, think about this.
+As you read about these seven responsibilities, think about:

 Responsibility #1: Lead

-What does that mean to lead?
-It implies inspiring people to be great, but also developing themselves to become the type of leader people are looking for because everything they accomplish is going to be through their team members.
+What does it mean to lead?
+It implies inspiring people to be great but also developing themselves to become the type of leader people are looking for because everything they accomplish is going to be through their team members.

-Because of that, they have to develop other leaders within the unit’s personnel so that they inspire the rest of the staff into doing and behaving in a great way.
+Because of that, they have to develop other leaders within the unit’s personnel so that they inspire the rest of the staff to do and behave in a great way.
 That will make business operations function with a high level of excellence.

 Responsibility #2: Plan

-District managers need to be able to identify what are the urgent things versus the important things in the organization so that they can prioritize their actions and organize their daily and weekly agendas.
+District managers need to be able to identify the urgent things versus the important things in the organization so that they can prioritize their actions and organize their daily and weekly agendas.

 That will help them define when they’re going to do the job and what they’ll do during that time to cause positive change in the business.

-They also have to recognize what they can delegate and what systems they need to create so that people can execute without them.
+They must also recognize what they can delegate and what systems they need to create so that people can execute without them.

-The ability to plan well, categorize their time, and focus on the right things will determine the success that district managers will have in their job.
+The ability to plan well, categorize their time, and focus on the right things will determine district managers' success in their jobs.

 Responsibility #3: Staffing

-It does not mean that district managers are responsible for the hiring, training, and onboarding processes.
-What it does imply is making sure the unit managers have the tools, resources, and support they need so they can hire, train, and keep the people they need
+This does not mean that district managers are responsible for the hiring, training, and onboarding processes.
+What it does imply is that they must ensure that the unit managers have the tools, resources, and support they need to hire, train, and retain the people they need.

 Responsibility #4: Execution

 District managers are not supposed to execute the operations in all the units.
-They are responsible to inspire, train, and coach the unit managers and team members into executing the brand and the business systems with a high level of excellence.
-And they do that by doing effective unit visits.
+They are responsible for inspiring, training, and coaching the unit managers and team members to execute the brand and the business systems with a high level of excellence.
+And they do that by conducting effective unit visits.

 Don’t miss: This is the ideal number of units a district manager should oversee